sdelaughter/gigapaxos/src/edu/umass/cs/gigapaxos/examples/etherpad/README.md

  - Note that there’s no clear indication that the server has started successfully — as soon as you see a message about the plugin admin page (or a warning that admin credentials have not been set), it’s up and running.

 ###### 10. Configure Etherpad
- - Open ~/etherpad/etherpad-lite/settings.json in a text editor
+ - The etherpad server's settings are stored in ~/etherpad/etherpad-lite/settings.json, which includes a lot of comments.
+This is problematic since EtherpadPaxosApp needs to read the port value from the file, and the JSON libraries in Java will try to process the comments as data.
+Rather than having to delete all the comments manually, you can replace settings.json with the version \included with this readme.
+You should make a backup of the original settings.json file first, since the comments do contain valuable information that you may want to refer to later.
+If you choose to remove the comments yourself for some reason, you will also need to make the following changes:
    - Uncomment the “users” object
    - Change the default password for the ‘admin’ and ‘user’ users if desired
+ - You will also need to make sure that the contents of ~/etherpad/etherpad-lite/APIKEY.txt matches the apiKey variable in EtherpadPaxosApp.
+If these do not match, the App will be unable to make any changes to the etherpad server.
- - Make note of the API key in ~/etherpad/etherpad-lite/APIKEY.txt.
-You’ll need to include this in any request to the server.
-Also note that this file must contain ONLY the one key, on one line — any commented lines will be interpreted as part of the key and will cause requests to be rejected.
+   - Also note that APIKEY.txt must contain ONLY the one key, on one line — any commented lines will be interpreted as part of the key and will cause requests to be rejected.

 ###### 11. Start the Etherpad Server
     screen ~/etherpad/etherpad-lite/bin/run.sh